natario1/CameraView/README.md

   - Automatic output cropping to match your `CameraView` bounds
 - Multiple capture methods
   - Take high-resolution pictures with `capturePicture`
-  - Take quick snapshots as a freeze frame of the preview with `captureSnapshot`, even while recording videos (similar to SnapChat and Instagram)
+  - Take quick snapshots as a freeze frame of the preview with `captureSnapshot` (similar to SnapChat and Instagram)
 - Built-in tap to focus
 - `CameraUtils` to help with Bitmaps and orientations
 - EXIF support